wenleicao/wenleicao.github.io/_posts/2020-12-31-Solving_SSRS_Multi-value_Parameter_Data_Driven_Subscription_Issue_Step_by_Step.md

 title: Solving SSRS Multi-value Parameter Data Driven Subscription Issue Step by Step
 ---

 Subscription is very important for report automation.
-When you a handful subscription, you might get by setting regular subscription for each one.
-When there are many subscriptions like over 10, it will be painful to set up and manage.
+When you only have a handful subscription, you might get by setting regular subscription for each one.
+When there are many subscriptions like over 10 for a given SSRS, it will be painful to set up and manage.
 Luckily, we have data driven subscription (DDS) to help, but DDS has an limitation for multi-value parameter.
 In regular subscription, system will provide parameter value and you can choose it.
 DDS will get parameter value from a query.

 <img src="/images/blog40/multi_value.PNG">